 Our team have the experience to support customers with the correct selection of aftermarket pumps for their specific application.
 With so many variables and fluids that pass-through pumps in the mining and aggregates industry, we understand the importance of the correct size and material to maximise the life of the customers equipment.

 Our knowledge is integrated with our unyielding commitment to quality and reliability awarding our customers consistent pump performance, reducing operating costs by maximising production.
 Maximising production comes from our experienced team’s ability to recommend the appropriate wear material and pump sizes for the individuals application.

-If your impeller is failing prematurely, it could be that the material used in the impeller is not suited to the abrasive material in the slurry.
+If your impeller is failing prematurely, it could be because the material used in the impeller is not suited to the abrasiveness of the material in the slurry.

 Pumps can be categorised into three types: positive-displacement, centrifugal and axial-flow pumps.